 - How many faculty members teach full-time or part-time?

-- Do senior professors regularly teach undergraduate courses and serve as advisors to undergraduate students?
+- Do senior professors teach undergraduate courses and advise undergraduates?

 - Are there research and internship opportunities for undergraduates?